-- Be Safe: Water events can present several potential safety hazards to occupants.
-The potential for slips, falls and electric shock are real.
-Also, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+- Be Safe: Water events can present a lot of potential safety hazards to occupants.
+The potential for slips and falls and electric shock are very real.
+Keep in mind, items soaked with water can be very heavy.
+Only complete tasks that can be done so safely.

-- Electrical: Be sure to turn off all power to affected areas of the home.
-Do not operate the TV or other electrical appliances while you are standing on wet carpets or floors.
+- Electrical: Turn off all power to affected rooms of the property.
+Don’t operate your TV or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn on your air conditioner to assist with drying in the summer or in humid areas of the country.
+- Air Conditioning: Turn the air conditioner on to assist drying in the summer or in regions with more humidity.

 - Floors: Remove as much standing water as possible, using towels or a mop.
 (Don’t use the vacuum cleaner.)

-- Clothing/Fabrics: Transport wet items to a dry area.
-Do not allow draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transport wet items to dry areas.
+Don’t allow draperies to remain in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic wrap or plastic bags under the legs of large furniture.
-Wipe any excess water off of the furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic bags or plastic wrap under the legs of bigger furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some helpful tips to help handle with the damage:
+While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the situation:

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property completely safe.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the property completely safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to put out the fire, and cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done safely.
+The potential for slips and falls from the water that was used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done completely safely.

 - Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can lead to extra damage.
+Even for a short period of time, entry by a person can lead to more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Don’t any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Pets: Transfer any pets to a safe environment until your home has been completely restored and cleaned.
+- Pets: Relocate all pets to a clean environment until your property has been restored and cleaned.